etwk/blog/content/lists/books.md

 - [ ] Stepping into Freedom: An Introduction to Buddhist Monastic Training #must #practice
 - [ ] At Home in the World: Stories and Essential Teachings from a Monk’s Life #must
 - [ ] Old Path White Clouds: Walking in the Footsteps of the Buddha #Buddhism #must
+- [ ] Love in Action: Writings on Nonviolent Social Change (Second Edition)

 ### Toni Morrison
 - [ ] Sula
 - [ ] The Bluest Eye